michaelw90/michaelw90.github.io/_posts/2020-01-01-php-7-4-null-coalescing-assignment-operator.md

 categories: [ development ]
 thumb: assets/images/posts/codular-posts.jpg
 comments: false
-excerpt: "A brief look at one of the new features arriving in PHP 7.4, the ability to use the null coalescing operator on assignment. "
+excerpt: "A brief look at one of the new features arriving in PHP 7.4, the ability to use the null coalescing operator on assignment."
 hidden: true
 ---